goodnessibeh/ai_job_applier/README.md

 An AI-powered job application system that automates resume parsing, job searching, and application submission.
 Deployed on Heroku at https://careerpilot-ai.herokuapp.com.

-Heroku deployment is automated via Git hooks.
+Heroku deployment is automated via Git hooks with Python buildpack.

 ## Features